 - Review contracts and vendors on a regular basis

-- Monitor and report on risk, performance and spend
+- Monitor and report on contract and supplier risk and spend

 Let’s take a look at each of them below.